13 Most Popular WordPress Alternatives 2024

 Why choose Wix over WordPress:

-• Customer Support: Wix provides dedicated customer support with options like phone, email, and help articles.
+- Customer Support: Wix provides dedicated customer support via phone, email, and help articles.
 WordPress is an open-source platform with community-based support, which can be extensive but might not be as direct or immediate as a dedicated support team.

-• Security: Wix takes care of security at the server level and keeps the platform secure without user intervention.
-WordPress users need to actively maintain and secure their websites, which includes regular updates and sometimes additional security plugins.
+- Security: Wix takes care of security at the server level and keeps the platform secure without user intervention.
+WordPress users must actively maintain and secure their websites, including regular updates and sometimes additional security plugins.

 TL;DR: Wix’s simplicity, all-inclusive nature, and ease of use make it an appealing WordPress alternative for users who prefer a more guided and less technical approach to building and managing a website.